Unboxed-Software/solana-course/content/anchor-cpi.md

 }
 ```

+Again, some of the above constraints may be unfamiliar to you.
+The `associated_token::mint` and `associated_token::authority` constraints along with the `init_if_needed` constraint ensures that if the account has not already been initialized, it will be initialized as an associated token account for the specified mint and authority.

-Next, let’s update the `add_movie_review` instruction.
-Here we make the following updates:
+Next, let’s update the `add_movie_review` instruction to do the following:

-- Add a check for the `rating` using the `InvalidRating` error
-- Set the `movie_comment_counter` account’s `counter` field to 0
+- Check that `rating` is valid.
+If it is not a valid rating, return the `InvalidRating` error.
 - Make a CPI to the token program’s `mint_to` instruction using the mint authority PDA as a signer.
-Note that the we are minting 10 tokens and the `10*10^6` is to adjust for the decimals of the `Mint` account.
+Note that we'll mint 10 tokens to the user but need to adjust for the mint decimals by making it `10*10^6`.

+Fortunately, we can use the `anchor_spl` crate to access helper functions and types like `mint_to` and `MintTo` for constructing our CPI to the Token Program. `mint_to` takes a `CpiContext` and integer as arguments, where the integer represents the number of tokens to mint. `MintTo` can be used for the list of accounts that the mint instruction needs.

 ```rust
 pub fn add_movie_review(ctx: Context<AddMovieReview>, title: String, description: String, rating: u8) -> Result<()> {